scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 ## How to navigate the API

-The full imported API can be found here: [Reflection][reflection doc].
+The full imported API can be found in the [API documentation for `scala.quoted.Quotes.reflectModule`][reflection doc].
 Unfortunately, at this stage, this automatically generated documentation is not very easy to navigate.

 The most important element on the page is the hierarchy tree which provides a synthetic overview of the subtyping relationships of